-- NEW: A customer spotted the suspect switching out the bottles, Starbucks says
+- A customer spotted the suspect switching out the bottles, Starbucks says

 - Ramineh Behbehanian, 50, has been charged with attempted murder, police say